gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 ### Friend functions in C++

-A friend function in C++ is a function that is not a member of a class but has access to its private and protected members.
+A friend function in C++ is a function that is not a member of a class but ==has access to its private and protected members==.
 It is declared using the `friend` keyword within the class.

 ```cpp
 class Complex{